zyga/lava-blackbox/README.md

 Having done that run repo sync to fetch the new repository.

-It is important to know that android-lava-wrapper runs _only_ in builds made with *TARGET_BUILD_VARIANT=tests*.
+It is important to know that android-lava-blackbox runs _only_ in builds made with *TARGET_BUILD_VARIANT=tests*.
 If in doubt have a look at my build scripts at http://github.com/zyga/android-build-scripts The configurations ending with -tests build the proper variant.

 Once you have a build transfer it onto your device (*make flash* if you have used my build scripts) and get adb shell or direct serial shell to your device.
 You will need to run as root so you may need to use su first.
+This is also patched in Linaro builds.

 To run all of the tests at once simply run:

-    $ lava-wrapper --run-all-tests
+    $ lava-blackbox --run-all-tests

 Observe the output as tests fly by to know where each one gets saved but in general all results will be saved to /sdcard/LAVA.